Seahawks expecting bounce back from Blair Walsh after tough Sunday against Washington

 “He could have made a million excuses and he didn’t make one,’’ Ryan said.
 “He shouldered it well.’’

-No doubt Ryan appeared to gain some favor in the locker room for saying that the misses “were all me.’’
+No doubt Walsh appeared to gain some favor in the locker room for saying that the misses “were all me.’’

 Walsh missed all three kicks to the left and acknowledged later that he had some issues with trying to correct the direction due to the wind.